 Communion is offered to all without restriction.
 Children are encouraged to be around age 8, or have attended First Communion preparation class, but the final decision is left up to parents, as they know their children best.
 Communion is generally offered via intinction–dipping the wafer into the cup of wine–and offered in a continuous line, although some seasons of the church year it’s offered while kneeling at the rail.

 Services are generally right around 60 minutes long; some Festival Sundays (Easter, Reformation) might be a bit longer.

 Our basic order is based on worship patterns from Hebrew traditions and biblical accounts of the earliest Christians: We GATHER with songs and prayer, we HEAR God’s word, we SHARE a meal of bread and wine, we are SENT into the world to love and serve.

 Currently all information needed in the service is printed in the bulletin handed to you as you enter the sanctuary.

 Between Memorial Day and Labor Day, we hold one service each Sunday at 10am.

-During the rest of the year, we hold two services: one at 9:00am and one at 11:00am, EXCEPT for the 5th Sunday of a month (in 2017, October 29 and December 31), on which we have one service at 10am.
+During the rest of the year, we hold two services: one at 9:00am and one at 11:00am, EXCEPT for the 5th Sunday of a month (in 2019, September 29 and December 29; in 2020, March 29th, May 31st, August 30th, and November 29th), on which we have one service at 10am.